Allen Bergin presents at the conference. Photo by Lindsey Williams

 For example, one group mentioned that the Muslim faith condemns suicide.
 They suggested that a psychologist addressing suicidal tendencies in a Muslim client might have to do so indirectly: for example, asking “Do you wish God would just let you die?”

 Differences between religion-integrated and traditional therapy.
 A study done at BYU investigated the differences between incorporating religion into therapy and using traditional therapeutic methodology.
-Members of the Church of Jesus Christ of Latter-day Saints receiving religion-integrated therapy would have LDS scriptures and teachings included in their sessions.
+Members of The Church of Jesus Christ of Latter-day Saints receiving religion-integrated therapy would have Latter-day Saint scriptures and teachings included in their sessions.

 Mica McGriggs, a student in the McKay School Counseling Psychology program, demonstrated differences in the techniques with the example of a therapist discussing the value of a person with her clients.
 In religion-integrated therapy, she would reference the scripture in Doctrine and Covenants 18:10, “Remember the worth of souls is great in the sight of God.”
 In traditional therapy, she would instead use the metaphor of the human-o-meter.
 A speedometer measures how fast a car is traveling, but there is no human-o-meter to measure the worth of a person.
 Either approach communicates that everyone has worth.